wongjo/CourseProject/README.md

 ## Running the script

-To run the script, in the Console windoow of RStudio, check your working directory with the getwd() command, and use setwd(working.dir) to working.dir appropriately.
-Copy the script to working.dir and use the command: source('run_analysis.R').
+To run the script,
+1. in the Console windoow of RStudio, check your working directory with the `getwd()` command.
+2. Use `setwd(working.dir)` for working.dir appropriately.
+3. Copy the script to working.dir
+4. Use the command: `source('run_analysis.R')`.

-During program execution, you will see the following output as the script works:
+During program execution, you will see the following output in the Console:

 ```
 [run_analysis.R] Getting and Cleaning Data Project